Abba Eban: Politics

-Later life
+Later career

-In 1988, after three decades in the Knesset, he lost his seat over internal splits in the Labour Party.
+In 1988, after three decades in the Knesset, Eban lost his seat over internal splits in the Labour Party.
 He devoted the rest of his life to writing and teaching, including serving as a visiting academic at Princeton University, Columbia University and George Washington University.
 He also narrated television documentaries including Heritage: Civilization and the Jews (PBS, 1984), for which he was host, Israel, A Nation Is Born (1992), and On the Brink of Peace (PBS, 1997).

-Eban died in 2002 and was buried in Kfar Shmaryahu, north of Tel Aviv.
-He was survived by his wife, Shoshana "Suzy" (née Ambache) (sister of Aura Herzog), who died in 2011, and their two children.
+In his book Diplomacy for the Next Century (p.
+161) he said of Benjamin Netanyahu "Only Binyamin Netanyahu, the newly elected Israeli leader, failed to comprehend the centrality of the Palestine issue in the Middle East".